Welcome to the Mehari Centre

-The Mehari Centre is a non-profit, community-based organization designed to provide essential services to the Eritrean community in Ottawa.
+The Mehari Centre is a non-profit, community-based organization that provides essential services to the Eritrean community in Ottawa.
 It offers culturally and linguistically anchored programs and services to help Eritreans integrate into Canadian society.

 Land Acknowledgment

-At Mehari Centre, we believe that true community-building includes reconciliation with the First Peoples of this land.
-Our commitment to solidarity means working in right relations with Indigenous communities, acknowledging the shared history of displacement, resilience, and systemic barriers faced by both Indigenous and newcomer communities.
+At the Mehari Centre, we believe that true community-building includes reconciliation with the First Peoples of this land.
+Our commitment to solidarity means working in relation with Indigenous communities and acknowledging the shared history of displacement, resilience, and systemic barriers faced by both Indigenous and newcomer communities.

 We stand in allyship, recognizing that the path forward must be grounded in truth, respect, and collective action.